MicrosoftDocs/sql-docs/docs/reporting-services/wmi-provider-library-reference/configurationsetting-property-senderemailaddress.md

 apitype: MOFDef
 ---
 # ConfigurationSetting property - SenderEmailAddress
-  Gets the address used to send e-mail from the report server.
+  Gets the address used to send email from the report server.
 Read-only.

 ## Syntax